 Mr. Dunn negotiates collective bargaining agreements, represents unions in contract grievances and discipline matters, represents unions and their members in administrative proceedings, and counsels unions regarding internal union affairs.

 Mr. Dunn also represents and counsels individuals in all types of employment and labor law matters, including: harassment, discrimination and retaliation; employment and partnership agreements; separation agreements; workplace training and investigations; personnel policies; disciplinary action; and restrictive covenants (non-solicitation, non-competition and confidentiality agreements).
 He has extensive experience in negotiating, litigating and arbitrating labor and employment law disputes.

-Mr. Dunn has earned an "AV® Preeminent™" Peer Review Rating from Martindale Hubbell;* was named one of the "Best Lawyers in America" for 2008 through the present from “Best Lawyers”, in the area of Labor and Employment Law; and was named one of the "Top 50 Lawyers in Upstate/Hudson Valley" (New York Super Lawyers) for 2008 through the present, and one of the "Top 50 Lawyers in Upstate New York" in 2014, 2015 and 2016.
+Mr. Dunn has earned an "AV® Preeminent™" Peer Review Rating from Martindale Hubbell;* was named one of the "Best Lawyers in America" for 2008 through the present from “Best Lawyers”, in the area of Labor and Employment Law; and was named one of the "Top 10 Lawyers in Upstate New York" (New York Super Lawyers) for 2017, 2018 and 2019 and one of the "Top 50 Lawyers in Upstate New York" in 2014, 2015 and 2016; and named one of the 500 Outstanding plaintiff employment lawyers in the United States by Lawdragon for 2018 and 2019.
 He is a Fellow in the College of Labor and Employment Lawyers, and a Fellow of the American Bar Foundation.
 He is a former Chair of the New York State Bar Association Labor and Employment Law Section.